PowerPoint Slide Format & Size Guide: 16:9, 4:3, A4 (with Dimensions)

 The resizing will change proportions of slide content elements correctly, but elements of the template (Slide master) can get stretched unnaturally.
 And people often have graphical elements in the template such as logo picture or other background graphics.
 In such a case you need to correct them manually.
 See example below with our logo stretched:

-deformacja elementów na slajdzie przy zmianie formatu slajdu PowerPoint
+(Polish: deformacja elementów na slajdzie przy zmianie formatu slajdu PowerPoint)

 Another untypical slide formats and their use